balarcode/data-science/k_nearest_neighbors/README.md

 ## Classification using K-Nearest Neighbors Algorithm

 K-nearest neighbors (KNN) algorithm is a supervised machine learning algorithm.
+It is supervised because it learns from a labeled training dataset.
 The 'k' in KNN represents the number of nearest neighbors considered for prediction.
-By learning the 'k' nearest data points (neighbors) in the training set and the majority class or average value of those 'k' neighbors, the algorithm predicts the class of a new test data point to perform classification.
+By learning the 'k' nearest data points (neighbors) in the training set and the majority class or average value of those 'k' neighbors, the algorithm predicts the class of a new test data point so as to perform classification.

 Note that pairwise distance refers to the distance calculated between all possible pairs of data points in a dataset.
 In the implementation in k_nearest_neighbors.py, Euclidean distance is chosen as the distance metric.
 The pairwise distances for all the possible pairs of data points can be organized into a pairwise distance matrix, where the rows and columns represent the data points in a dataset.
 The value at the intersection of row 'i' and column 'j' in the matrix represents the distance between data point 'i' and data point 'j'.